 Anointing and Declaration

 The initiate is offered a drink from the vessel and takes a sip.
 This sip represents their personal craft and the personal relationship with witchcraft and spirit that will always transcend the Hollow.
-The leader then passes the vessel around the Hollow as they say:
+The leader then takes the vessel as they say:

 Bound not by chains, nor god, nor king,